Pharmacy errors are unfortunately far more common that you may think. If you have fallen victim, here is what you should know.

 Pharmacists have a very serious responsibility towards patients, just like medical practitioners have.
 Pharmacists are the ones who give out medications prescribed by doctors.
 They need to understand the composition of each medicine, correct combinations, be aware of any contraindications, and should check all these before they hand out the medications to patients.

 Negligence on part of pharmacists is unfortunately far more common than you may think, and lead to a number of adverse drug events every year.
 All such cases can be completely prevented with a little care and vigilance on part of the pharmacists while handing out the medications.
-Our Chicago personal injury lawyer discusses pharmacy error-related injuries in detail.
+Our Chicago medical malpractice lawyer discusses pharmacy error-related injuries in detail.

 Research and studies have shown that every year about 1.5 million adverse drug events place.
 These preventable accidents generally take place when pharmacists make errors and hand out incorrect medications or incorrect dosage to patients.

 According to the The National Coordinating Council for Medication Error Reporting and Prevention (NCCMERP) a medication error is defined as –